ory/docs/docs/docs/ecosystem/sqa.md

 The following real-world outcomes have been achieved using this data (excerpt):

-1. We were able to identify that ORY Hydra's Warden and Policy API were heavily underused and decided to move these APIs to a different product (ORY Keto) which has been received very well by the community.
+1. We were able to identify that ORY Hydra's Warden and Policy API were heavily underused and decided to move these APIs to a different project (ORY Keto) which has been received very well by the community.
 2. A v1.0.0 beta released caused a heavy increase in response times for certain environments at one Consent API endpoint.
 We identified that a missing